Bring Me to Life: Composition and recording

-Lee wrote "Bring Me To Life" at age 19, after a then-acquaintance looked her "dead in the eye" and asked her if she was happy; Lee was in an abusive relationship at the time and in turmoil, and was shocked the person saw through her facade as she felt she "was completely outwardly acting normal".
+Lee wrote "Bring Me to Life" at age 19, after a then-acquaintance (who later became her husband) asked her if she was happy; Lee was in an abusive relationship and in turmoil, and was shocked the person saw through her facade as she felt she "was completely outwardly acting normal".
 "I felt like he could just see straight into my soul.
 That inspired the whole song", she explained.
-Lee later confirmed that person was Josh Hartzler, a therapist who became a close friend and she married in 2007.
-The song is about "open-mindedness", Lee said.
-"It's about waking up to all the things you've been missing for so long."
-After the moment that inspired her to write the song, Lee "realized that for months I'd been numb, just going through the motions of life."
-Lee said that she generally writes songs alone first on the piano or on acoustic guitar, and for Fallen she would write a song and work with Moody to "take it to the finish line."
-Moody and David Hodges also share writing credits on the track.
-In 2004, Lee expressed that the making of Fallen was stressful because "we had to remember at least one big single had to be totally radio-friendly.
-And I'm really ready not to think that way."
+The song is about "open-mindedness" and "waking up to all the things you've been missing for so long".
+After the moment that inspired her to write it, she "realized that for months I'd been numb, just going through the motions of life."
+In 2022, Lee noted that she was finding her voice lyrically while making the album, realizing "how the more honest I was, the more powerful I felt"; the song was "in a broader way about breaking free from something I knew I had the power to if I was brave enough", and represented "true desires, unspoken frustrations and fears, standing up to the bullshit around me [that] I was just on the cusp of being able to defeat".
+It expressed a "cry for help", while "Going Under", which she wrote after "Bring Me to Life", was the next stage of her "coming to the realization that I was going to stand up for myself and make a change."
+Moody and David Hodges share writing credits on the track.